Behind the scenes of ChatGPT and Lensa: what are Laion 5B and Common Crawl and how they work-breakinglatest.news-Breaking Latest News

-Since the beginning of December they have been the topic of the day, more or less every day, even if you are not a technology enthusiast.
-Indeed, especially among non-tech enthusiasts: “Have you seen what Lensa can do with your photos?”, e also “I wrote a sonnet using ChatGPT”.
+Since the beginning of December they have been the topic of the day, more or less every day, even if you are not a technology enthusiast: “Have you seen what Lensa can do with your photos?”, and also “I wrote a sonnet using ChatGPT”.
 Or a song, an essay, an essay, twenty lines of code.

-Lensa and ChatGPT are the two most recent but also the most solid examples of what artificial intelligences can do, of all those potentials hitherto only promised but now finally accessible.
-And accessible to all, by paying or by registering.
+Lensa and ChatGPT are the two most recent but also the most solid examples of what artificial intelligences can do, of all those potentials hitherto only promised but now finally accessible to all, by paying or registering.
 And obviously people’s interest has grown tremendously.

 Privacy risk